troclaux/notes/aws.md

 - continuously monitors security best practices and compliance standards
 - aggregates alerts from various aws services
   - config, GuardDuty, inspector, macie, iam access analyzer, aws firewall manager, aws health, aws partner network solutions

+## Service Catalog

+> allows organizations to manage/distribute approved resources (can be applications or aws resources)

+## Service Quotas

+> notifies you when you are close to a service quota value threshold

 ## Shield